What to Buy at Trader Joe's, According to Dietitians

 Steamed Lentils, $3.29

 Lentils are rich in fiber and a great source of iron, a major boon if you're a vegan or vegetarian; people following those diets often lack iron, notes Stroker.
-She suggests tossing these in salads or quesadillas and applauds the fact that they're pre-cooked and don't require any draining, upping the convenience factor.
+She suggests tossing this best thing to buy at Trader Joe's in salads or quesadillas and applauds the fact that they're pre-cooked and don't require any draining, upping the convenience factor.

 Creamy (No-Salt-Added) Peanut Butter, $3.49